 Green Dry Cleaning That’s 100% Toxin-Free!

-Mulberrys’ dry cleaning services in Minneapolis, San Francisco and Dallas combine classic craftsmanship with 100% toxin-free technologies that are innovative, safe, and environmentally-friendly.
+Mulberrys’ dry cleaning services in Minneapolis and San Francisco combine classic craftsmanship with 100% toxin-free technologies that are innovative, safe, and environmentally-friendly.
 Ordinary dry cleaners use harsh chemicals such as perchlorethylene or siloxane and high levels of heat to dry clean your clothes.
 At Mulberrys Garment Care, our award-winning dry cleaning and stain removal experts use toxin-free solvents and detergents to clean your clothes.
 This enables us to return your clothes cleaner and without the chemical smell.

 Environmentally Responsible Dry Cleaning and Laundry